hmchen47/DataScience/ML/ML-Stanford/00-Welcome.md

 __Q: Why do we have to use Matlab or Octave?
 Why not Clojure, Julia, Python, R or [Insert favourite language here]?__ A: As Prof. Ng explained in the 1st video of the Octave tutorial, he has tried teaching Machine Learning in a variety of languages, and found that students come up to speed faster with Matlab/Octave.
 Therefore the course was designed using Octave/Matlab, and the automatic submission grader uses those program interfaces.
 Octave and Matlab are optimized for rapid vectorized calculations, which is very useful in Machine Learning.
 R is a nice tool, but:

 1. It is a bit too high level.
 This course shows how to actually implement the algorithms of machine learning, while R already has them implemented.
-Since the focus of this course is to show you what happens in ML algorithms under the hood, you need to use Octave
+Since the focus of this course is to show you what happens in ML algorithms under the hood, you need to use Octave.
 2. This course offers some starter code in Octave/Matlab, which will really save you tons of time solving the tasks.

 __Q: Has anyone figured out the how to solve this problem?
 Here is my code [Insert code].__ A: This is a violation of the Coursera Honor Code.
-Find the Honor Code here.
+Find the Honor Code [here](https://learner.coursera.help/hc/en-us/articles/209818863-Coursera-Honor-Code).

 __Q: I've submitted correct answers for [insert problem].
 However I would like to compare my implementation with other who did correctly.__ A: This is a violation of the Coursera Honor Code.
-Find the Honor Code here.
+Find the Honor Code [here](https://learner.coursera.help/hc/en-us/articles/209818863-Coursera-Honor-Code).

 __Q: This is my email: [insert email].
 Can we get the answer for the quiz?__ A: This is a violation of the Coursera Honor Code.
-Find the Honor Code here.
+Find the Honor Code [here](https://learner.coursera.help/hc/en-us/articles/209818863-Coursera-Honor-Code).

 __Q: Do I receive a certificate once I complete this course?__ A: Course Certificate is available in this course.
-Click here to learn about how Course Certificate works and how to purchase.
+Click [here](https://www.coursera.org/certificate/machine-learning) to learn about how Course Certificate works and how to purchase.

 __Q: Why do all the answers in a multiple correct question say correct response when you submit the answer to an in-video question?__ A: Coursera's software is designed to suggest the correctness of each state of the check box.
 Therefore, an answer having a correct answer tag below it means that the state of that check box is correct.